doronz88/swift_reversing/README.md

 __NOTE: Read this https://github.com/swiftlang/swift/blob/main/docs/Lexicon.md before starting with this section__

-Before continuing, I want to mention Scott Knight (https://knight.sc/reverse%20engineering/2019/07/17/swift-metadata.html) for the amazing work as most of this info is taken from him backed by my research.
-Last but not least, Blacktop with his amazing parsing implementation of Swift binaries (https://github.com/blacktop/go-macho/blob/master/swift.go).

 One of the most important ideas introduced in Swift was the use of `relative pointers`.
 This idea enables these pointers not to be rebased thus improving efficiency. (https://github.com/swiftlang/swift/blob/main/include/swift/Basic/RelativePointer.h).
 As stated:

 ```